-Arabic is studied thrice weekly and is seen as a key component in building an understanding in other subjects such as Quran and Tarbiyah.
+Arabic is studied 3 hours a weekly and is seen as a key component in building an understanding in other subjects such as Quran and Tarbiyah.
 We are currently teaching from the Kitaabul Asaasi Series that are known for comprehensively developing Arabic for beginners to high level (pre GCSE level of Arabic)

 The school offers the standard national curriculum subjects such as follows:

 |Literacy||Following the Ofsted OUTSTANDING Ruth Miskin (RML) curriculum across key stage one (years 1-2) and key stage two (years 3-6)|

 |Numeracy||Teaching the new national curriculum for Numeracy and using the Singapore Maths pedagogy.
 We are using the Maths No Problem resources to deliver the curriculum.|

 |Thematic: Computing, History, Geography, Art||Integrated curriculum subjects in which the national curriculum subjects are taught in a contextualised fashion leading to the better holistic understanding of their place in the school curriculum.
 Children use iPads for their computing lessons.|